Sensors for Robotics - 5 Common Types

 Robotic sensors allow systems (fully-automated and remote-controlled) to measure properties of the physical world.

-The type of sensors used in robots are typically based on electromechanical circuitry and can be of two general types–digital or analog.
+The sensors used in robots are typically based on electromechanical circuitry and can be of two general types–digital or analog.
 Both can be routed to a microcontroller.

 An easy comparison is that of digital and analog watches.
 An analog watch tells you what the hands are doing and you interpret the time based on the universal measurement (watch face).
 A digital watch is tracking the time and tells you what time it is on its readout.